 If all that excites you, then you’ll be disappointed to know it’s dustbin is tiny – only 330 ml.
 Given that it is quite tall, this is a major negative and will mean you spend more time emptying it than you’d like.

 When fully charged it only provides 45 minutes of vacuuming time, which isn’t great especially as it takes two and a half hours to charge.
-That said, the 360 EYE™ will dock and recharge when running low.
+That said, it automatically dock and recharge when running low.

 In terms of control, only the Dyson App is available.
-That said Dyson have rolled a few app updates out as well as software updates for the 360 EYE™.
+That said Dyson have rolled a few app updates out as well as software updates for the Dyson 360 EYE™.
+6/10

 - Smart navigation